-The 5071A Cesium Control Module allows you to discipline the frequency of a 5071A Primary Frequency Standard to either the UTC(USNO) or GPS timescale via the Tycho II GPS Timebase.
+The 5071A Cesium Control Module allows you to discipline the frequency of a 5071A Primary Frequency Standard to either the UTC(USNO) or GPS timescale via the Meridian II GPS Timebase.
 (To view or change the timescale, see Chapter 3 - Control and Status Commands, systimemode and systimemodeconfig.)
 In so doing, you can realize the extraordinary short to medium-term stability of the 5071A while also maintaining strict, long term adherence to the selected timescale.
 The disciplining algorithm is optimized to preserve the stability of the 5071A for observation intervals less than the Allan deviation crossover point.
-This crossover point is the observation interval at which the Tycho II GPS receiver accuracy and stability become superior to the 5071A relative to the selected timescale.
-Past the crossover point, the 5071A is disciplined with a 3rd order phaselock algorithm to agree with the Tycho II's idea of UTC(USNO) or GPS time.
-Before the crossover point, the 5071A is essentially free-running, as its stability is superior to that of the Tycho II.
+This crossover point is the observation interval at which the Meridian II GPS receiver accuracy and stability become superior to the 5071A relative to the selected timescale.
+Past the crossover point, the 5071A is disciplined with a 3rd order phaselock algorithm to agree with the Meridian II's idea of UTC(USNO) or GPS time.
+Before the crossover point, the 5071A is essentially free-running, as its stability is superior to that of the Meridian II.

 This module resides in Slots 1 and 2.
 It is not field-upgradeable.
 The rear-panel outputs are labeled with their configured frequency which may be a combination of 1, 5 or 10 MHz sine waves, all derived from the 5071A 10 MHz signal.
-These frequencies are not changeable but can be viewed by using console command pluginopts (see Chapter 3 - Console Port Control & Status).
+These frequencies are not changeable but can be viewed via the front-panel display by navigating to Main Menu > Option I/O > OptCard1.
+You can also view the Low Phase Noise output configuration via the network or serial ports by using console command pluginopts (see Chapter 3 - Console Port Control & Status).
 For signal definition see Appendix K - Specifications, Optional 5071A Cesium Control Module.